directus/directus/docs/guides/api-hooks.md

 - `schema` - The current API schema in use
 - `status` - One of `pending`, `success`, `fail`
 - `user` <sup>†</sup> - ID of the user that tried logging in/has logged in
-- `obj` <sup>†</sup> - User object returned by database.
-Can be modified, for example, to migrate from bcrypt passwords.

 <sup>†</sup> Not available in `oauth`